Skip to content

 npm run dev

-The Toolpad application editor opens automatically in your browser.
+The Toolpad Studio application editor opens automatically in your browser.

 Assemble the UI